digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-08-Install-SonarQube-On-Ubuntu-Debian.md

 ```

-Add these content into the "sonarqube.service" file.
+Add this content into the "sonarqube.service" file.

 ```bash
 [Unit]